Fine-Structure FeII* Emission and Resonant MgII Emission in z = 1 Star-Forming Galaxies: Observations

-The spectra were continuum-normalized and composite spectra were assembled from stacks of mean-combined rest-frame spectra.
+The spectra were continuum normalized and composite spectra were assembled from stacks of mean-combined rest-frame spectra.
+No weights were applied in this stacking procedure.
+Since all data were continuum normalized prior to stacking, this procedure ensures that systems with differing luminosities contribute evenly to the stack and that the stack represents a mean in equivalent width.
 In assembling the composites, we smoothed the spectra of objects obtained with the 600 line mm$^{-1}$ grism or grating in order to account for the difference in resolution between those obtained with the 600 line mm$^{-1}$ and 400 line mm$^{-1}$ setups.
 In Figure \ref{composite_blue_smooth}, we show the composite spectrum assembled from all of the data in our sample.
 Fe~II, Mg~II, and Mg~I resonant absorption lines are significantly detected in the composite spectrum, as are Fe~II$^*$ and C~II] emission lines.
 Table \ref{abtable} summarizes the Fe~II absorption line and Fe~II$^*$ emission-line strengths of this composite spectrum.

 72 of the galaxies observed with LRIS fall in the Extended Groth Strip and accordingly have extensive multi-wavelength coverage from the All-Wavelength Extended Groth Strip International Survey \citep[AEGIS;][]{davis2007}.
 AEGIS observations cover a broad range in wavelength; we utilized \emph{Chandra} X-ray, \emph{Galaxy Evolution Explorer} (\emph{GALEX}) FUV and NUV imaging, \emph{Hubble Space Telescope} (\emph{HST}) ACS F606W ($V$) and F814W ($I$) imaging, \emph{BRI} Canada France Hawaii Telescope and Palomar/WIRC \emph{J} and $K_s$ imaging, and \emph{Spitzer} IRAC and MIPS pointings in our analyses.
-We specifically employed \emph{GALEX} observations to estimate dust-corrected SFRs and \emph{HST} imaging to estimate disk inclinations and galaxy areas; we refer the reader to \citet{kornei2012} for a full description of these quantities.
+We specifically employed \emph{GALEX} observations to estimate dust-corrected SFRs and \emph{HST} imaging to estimate disk inclinations and galaxy areas.
+We calculated dust-corrected SFRs using UV measurements from \emph{GALEX}, where the dust correction was estimated based on the relationship between the spectral slope $\beta$ and dust extinction \citep{seibert2005}. $\beta$ parameterizes the slope of the flux over the rest-frame interval 1250--2500 \AA\ ($f_{\lambda}$ $\propto$ $\lambda^{\beta}$).
+The inclination of resolved galactic disks was estimated from axis ratios of rest-frame UV imaging, under the assumption that galaxy disks are intrinsically circular.
+We estimated galaxy areas using a methodology that flags only the brightest star-forming clumps satisfying a threshold star-formation rate surface density.
+In this paper, we also utilize stellar masses calculated from SED modeling with \emph{BRIK} photometry, assuming \citet{bruzual2003} spectral templates and a \citep{chabrier2003} initial mass function.
+For our study, modeling was done with \emph{BRI} photometry alone if objects lacked \emph{K}--band detections.
+We refer the reader to \citet{kornei2012} for a full description of these properties.